OhMeadhbh/dsd/README.md

 multiple concrete transfer syntaxes separation was created so our distributed application could be transfer-syntax agnostic.
-It doesn't matter which transfer syntax you use (Text, Binary or XML), they can all be deserialized into byte identical data structures.
+It doesn't matter which transfer syntax you use (Text, Binary or XML), they can all be de-serialized into byte identical data structures.

-The DSD Text format itslef is slightly easier to parse on 8-bit microcontrollers used in related projects and it natively supports comments.
+The DSD Text format itself is slightly easier to parse on 8-bit micro-controllers used in related projects and it natively supports comments.